 However, you can still archive the live streams and they will be counted towards your channel’s watch hours.
 Live streams are also a great way to connect with your audience and build your channel’s community.

-In conclusion, watch hours on YouTube is a measure of engagement and popularity of your channel, and it’s used by YouTube to determine your eligibility for monetization, to identify popular channels and videos, to recommend content to viewers and to measure the performance and engagement of your channel.
+In conclusion, watching hours on YouTube is a measure of engagement and popularity of your channel, and it’s used by YouTube to determine your eligibility for monetization, to identify popular channels and videos, to recommend content to viewers, and to measure the performance and engagement of your channel.

 It’s important to create good quality content and promote it to attract viewers and increase your watch hours, while also following the community guidelines and policies of YouTube.